 - Consider adding a comparison table with checks and crossed to clarify design goals and choices with respect to related work such as ROTE, can be added to the evaluation.

+Author response: Cool, that is indeed a related work.
+We have added into the Table V.

 - Clarify how the storage deception attack detects denial-of-service if the adversary drops requests, if it is not possible, please scope it out.

+Author response: [HELP] Yes, denial-of-service is not considered in this work.
+We assume the ashmd kernel module can work as expected so to detect the drop activity of the untrusted kernel.

 - Clarify the reasons why Aurora anticipates overhead ratio to decrease in WAN environment (Section 7B), or remove the claim.

+Author response: We reclaimed in Section 7B, “We anticipate the overhead ratio to decrease in a WAN environment because the delays of a geographically distributed public network is larger than our LAN setting.”

 - Clarify which types of SQL queries were executed (e.g., select, insert, delete), how many of them failed due to configuration challenges (Section 7C).

+Author response: We re-clarify them in Section 7C.

 - Last para in Section 8A is not readable due to awkward English, please consider cleaning it up.

+Author response: We have rewritten Section 8A by removing fancy terms and details, and rephrasing in a simple way.

 - Minor language and presentation issues

 + move table 3, 4, 5 to page 8 for ease of reading. better to position the tables where they are first referred to in the text.

+Author response: Thanks for your kindly reminder.
+We have positioned these tables to appear before the referred text.